 Batu Caves are natural caverns on a limestone hill just on the outskirts of Kuala Lumpur in Malaysia.
 As you drive towards them you do not even realize that you have stepped out of the city.
 The only sign that tells you that caves may be around is the appearance of a rocky hillock.
-Finally, when you reach the caves, it is the giant idol of Murugan in golden color that catches your eye.
-And you know you have reached Batu Caves.
-The idol facing the city with its back towards the caves appears to be guarding the cave and overlooking the city.
+Finally, when you reach the caves, it is the giant Murti of Murugan in the golden color that catches your eye and you know you have reached the destination.
+The Murti facing the city with its back towards the caves appears to be guarding the cave and overlooking the city.

-Around the hill, tourist economy ensures good parking space, public transport connectivity and a range of eating options.
+Around the hill, the tourist economy ensures good parking space, public transport connectivity, and a range of eating options.
 If you go from India, you can get the regular Tamil food here, and if you can speak Tamil you will get some smiles as well.

 A good out-of-city trip for those who can afford to climb…